chrisgpj/Nest-Site-Structure-Monitoring-Protocol/Work on the Protocol/Meta Data.md

 >   - +MicroBatSpout1-H       Micro-bat emerged.  [this is a new chance discovery: that is the watch was changed from the holllow to the whole tree]
 >   - +TallPossum-H   Possum with joey on back emerged.
 Joey now 1/2 length of mother.

-#### Actual Survey Meta-Data
+### Actual Survey Meta-Data

 The way surveys are being coordinated is discussed above.
 However, one needs to know what to write on a blank piece of paper.
 These variable are the ones you write.

 **Survey Type** <br>
 This is the survey type as outlined above.
 Observations are nested in survey type.

-****

-**nest-site or Structure Type**
 ---
-### Survey Layer: Long Term
+### Schedule Layer

-This layer is iscussed above, too.
+This layer is discussed above, too.
 It is abstract because its time dimension is longer than the actual survey efforts.
 The survey effort it describes is the frequency and consistency of effort across long time periods, such as a season.

 Each survey effort results in a type of check on a nest-site and the date.
 If the goal is to survey a certain hollow monthly, then the Long term layer might look something like this: